Azminer928/calculator/README.md

         printf("\n");
     }
-// return 0; means that the program will execute successfully and did what it was intended to do.
+// Ending the program unless the user picks the option to ask another question at hand!

         return 0;
 }